jarekjar/wanderoot/README.md

-# ReactFarm Documentation
+# Wanderoot Documentation

-ReactFarm is a Stardew Valley-inspired farming game built with React and TypeScript.
+Wanderoot is a Stardew Valley-inspired farming game built with React and TypeScript.
 This documentation covers the technical implementation, game design, and development progress.

 ## Table of Contents